SunAutoTire/Splunk.NET/readme.md

 * Open <https://dev.azure.com/SunAuto/Pipelines/_artifacts/feed/SunAuto/connect> in the browser, and follow the instructions for Visual Studio.
 * Reference the package in your .NET assembly
-* Use package management that is built in w/ Visual Studio making sure that VS is set to see at least the Sun Auto feed, or use the command line: `Install-Package SunAuto.Logging`.
+* Use package management that is built in w/ Visual Studio making sure that VS is set to see at least the Sun Auto feed, or use the command line: `dotnet add package SunAuto.Splunk.Client`.

 ### Configure the logger